SteveHawk/Simple-Terminal-Animation/README.md

 The story is actually nowhere near “MYSTERY”, just a plain treasure hunting story based on conversations.
 The script of this play is basically the code (self-documenting code lol) and you could read it yourself.
 For TL;DR, the story is about a cow trying to find treasures, and finally find a monolith with happy birthday carved on it.
 A ton of bad jokes involved.

+If you want to use my story directly, you would probably want to change the name on that monolith.
+It’s around line 351 in `A_MYSTERY_STORY.sh`.

-You can use/modify my story freely if you want (it’s under GPL v3), and you can always write your own.
+Also, you can modify my story freely if you want (it’s under GPL v3), and you can always write your own.
 I’ll do some explanations below about the codes.

 ## Requirements